Date and location

 To join the discussion, please use #RSAMONTREAL

-- Special Session proposal deadline 1st March 2019
+- Special Session deadline extended until 26th March 2019

 Innovation is seen as a way of responding to climate change, social inequalities, economic challenges, the provision of services and the building of infrastructure.
 Yet it can also be seen as the cause of many of the challenges that cities and regions now face: indeed, in its broadest sense innovation simply means change, and the consequences of many of the changes wrought over the last century and a half are now being understood.